Responsive design means that your site will look good on any device - desktop, tablet, and mobile.

 And to be fair, nowadays, surfing the internet on a mobile device is the new norm - according to Statista, the percentage of mobile device website traffic worldwide was around 52% in 2018.

-Which means having a responsive website that looks impressive on all sizes of screens is extremely important.
+This means having a responsive website that's functional and beautiful on all sizes of screens is extremely important.

 But which website builders can give you the best result, when it comes to superior website design and great responsiveness?

 I used plenty of platforms to know that not every 'responsive' is equal.
 So now I picked my favorites that all are fully responsive among other useful features.